 There are no direct financial implications that arise from this report.
 A grading structure exists within the Service for operational and support staff, this standard grading approach ensures that there is full transparency of job roles resulting in men and women in comparable jobs, undertaking work of equal value, being fully entitled to the same pay.
-There should therefore be no unfair pay claims resulting from this Gender Pay Gap Report as they would not be relevant in this context.
-Positive action is on-going and aims to attract under-represented groups into the Service, this work will continue.
+There should therefore be no unfair pay claims resulting from this Gender Pay Gap Report as they would not be relevant in this context specifically for operational roles Positive action is on-going and aims to attract under-represented groups into the Service, this work will continue.
 The team leading on this are already in place so this will not lead to any additional financial burden.
+The Service is also committed to ensuring positive action activity is a principle within progression, promotion and development opportunities.